I just posted the text below on Quiltville Chat but decided after doing it that it deserved a wider readership - so here it is.

 String Quilts, Fabric Baskets, Carol Doak's October BOM and Long-Arm Quilting

 I have been working the last few days on several different projects.
 One is my first string quilt.
 I have suggested this as the next project for the Senior Center quilters, so I am working on an example.
-No surprise - mine is yellows and blues with a few teals and golds thrown in. string quilt blue yellow 4 squares My guild had a work day Saturday where most of us worked on string quilt blocks that were more scrappy than this, but like mine they did have the same color thru the center of each block.
+No surprise - mine is yellows and blues with a few teals and golds thrown in.
+My guild had a work day Saturday where most of us worked on string quilt blocks that were more scrappy than this, but like mine they did have the same color thru the center of each block.
 I only have enough of the dark blue fabric to make 3 more 4-block units, then I will use a different fabric or 2 and mix them up, but I do plan to have all blues in the corners so that the centers of the big diamonds will be blue.
 The blocks could certainly be different sizes, but I am squaring mine up to 10".
 I am trying to make my stripes varying widths so I don't have anything to match up except the center dark blue stripes.

 I've been working on a secret quilted wall hanging over the last week - not ready to show it, but here is a fabric basket I made yesterday to go with it.
+I'd been seeing these on Vera's blog and thought they were really cute, so I went to Pink Penguin and printed the directions.
+I'm sure I will be making more of these!
+It is about 4" x 6" and 4" tall, not counting the handles.
+Thank you Vera for posting your pictures!

-Carolyn's Basket I'd been seeing these on Vera's blog and thought they were really cute, so I went to Pink Penguin and printed the directions.
+I've been working on a secret quilted wall hanging over the last week - not ready to show it, but here is a fabric basket I made yesterday to go with it.
+I'd been seeing these on Vera's blog and thought they were really cute, so I went to Pink Penguin and printed the directions.
 I'm sure I will be making more of these!
 It is about 4" x 6" and 4" tall, not counting the handles.
 Thank you Vera for posting your pictures!

-Yahoo Group - here is my October one.
-Carol Doak's Oct '08 BOM Each block will be a 7" square.
+Recently Carol Doak started a new BOM on her Yahoo Group - here is my October one.
+Each block will be a 7" square.
 I already have plans for whipping up another one with a different kind of tree and a creek instead of a road.
 She has already given us the November one, but I am not looking at it, or the pictures that others have already posted, until Nov 1.

 Saturday, October 25, 2008